Seahawks’ Will Dissly on his injury, recovery and mental health: ‘If you’re in a bad place you should be able to talk about it’

 “It’s all good,” said Dissly, who had just found out he’d torn his Achilles tendon.

-But Dissly can admit now that he was putting on a brave face.
+But Dissly can admit now he was putting on a brave face.

 Over the next few days, as the reality began to set in of the road ahead — another long recovery, a year after he had suffered an ACL injury just four games into his rookie season — Dissly said the inevitable thoughts of “why me” began to creep in.

-At the time of the injury, which Dissly said was “a fluke deal” that occurred in the end zone as he was running a routine route, Dissly was off to one of the best starts of any tight end in the NFL with 23 receptions for 262 yards and four touchdowns through the first five games.
+At the time of the injury, which he said was “a fluke deal” that occurred in the end zone as he was running a routine route, Dissly was off to one of the best starts of any tight end in the NFL with 23 receptions for 262 yards and four touchdowns through the first five games.

-“I was on such a high,” Dissly recalled during a Zoom session with media before practice Tuesday.
-“We had done such a great job with my knee and worked tremendously hard and was super prepared and the team was winning, we’ve having success.
+“I was on such a high,” Dissly recalled during a Zoom session with media members before practice Tuesday.
+“We had done such a great job with my knee and worked tremendously hard and was super prepared and the team was winning, we were having success.
 To go down again, it was kind of crushing, for sure.
 And I don’t want to say it lightly, but there was a good week or so where I was in a bad place mentally.”

 Dissly didn’t keep his feelings to himself.
-If he had a message during the 20 minutes he talked to media Tuesday, it was about the power of reaching out.
+If he had a message during the 20 minutes he talked Tuesday, it was about the power of reaching out.

 “That was the beauty (of it),” Dissly said.
 “I was able to talk about it.
 I think that’s one thing (that) if you’re in a bad place you should be able to talk about it with your friends and family and lean on those to kind of bring you up. … It was hard to stay in the dumps when you had that much support.”

-Dissly also remembered some of the lessons from a book he read while playing at UW given to him by then-Husky coach Chris Petersen called “The Slight Edge: Turning Simple Disciplines into Massive Success and Happiness.”
+Dissly also remembered some of the lessons from a book he read while playing at Washington given to him by then-Husky coach Chris Petersen called, “The Slight Edge: Turning Simple Disciplines into Massive Success and Happiness.”

 “The main philosophy is what you look for is what you’ll find,” Dissly said.
 “And so if you go out and you’re looking for this thing, more than likely you’re going to find that thing.
 So if it’s a bad attitude, you’re going to find a not fun day, whereas if you’re looking for, ‘I’m going to make the most out of this day no matter what I have,’ more than likely that’s what’s going to happen.”